Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Experiments

 \emph{Point Estimation.} Panel (a) confirms that GAI outperforms all benchmarks even when given the same information.
 GAI achieves MAPE of 6.6--12.4\%, compared to 9.5--22.4\% for Primary, 9.7--22.2\% for PPI++, and 12.9--26.9\% for PPI.
 Naive pooling plateaus around 20\% regardless of sample size, reflecting persistent bias.
 The label savings remain substantial: GAI with 100 labels (12.4\% MAPE) matches Primary with 300 labels (12.5\% MAPE), a 67\% reduction in annotation cost.
 All improvements are statistically significant by paired $t$-tests (Online Appendix~\ref{apdx: tests_pricing}).
 Consistent with these accuracy gains, Figure~\ref{fig: pricing_param_dist} shows that GAI yields parameter estimates that are more tightly concentrated around the ground truth for both the intercept and price coefficient, whereas PPI and PPI++ exhibit substantially greater dispersion.

 \emph{Inference Quality.} GAI's confidence intervals maintain coverage at or above 96\% across all sample sizes (Panel b), reaching 100\% at $n_P \in \{100, 200, 400\}$.
 PPI and PPI++ also maintain near-nominal coverage (92--99\%), while Naive severely undercovers at 50\%.
 Interval widths (Panel c) are comparable across GAI, Primary, and PPI++, while PPI intervals are noticeably wider.
 Paired $t$-tests indicate that PPI++ achieves modestly narrower intervals in this study, while GAI (Labels) produces significantly narrower intervals than PPI++ in the conjoint analysis (Table~\ref{tab: conjoint_compare}); overall, the two methods generate comparable CI widths with neither consistently dominating.
-GAI achieves a 0.2\% decision error rate, the lowest among all methods (Online Appendix~\ref{apdx: pricing_slip}).
+GAI achieves a 0.2\% decision error rate, the lowest among methods with valid coverage; Naive's nominally lower 0.0\% rate is an artifact of its severe undercoverage (50\%), whose biased but narrow intervals rarely trigger a sign or significance error (Online Appendix~\ref{apdx: pricing_slip}).

 The key insight from this study is that GAI's advantage is methodological, not informational.
-Both GAI and PPI receive the same two-dimensional covariate vector $\bX = (1, \text{price})^\top$ and the same binary AI prediction $z$.
-Yet GAI substantially outperforms PPI-based methods because it models the conditional expectation $\gvec(\bX, z) = \E[\yvec \mid \bX, z]$, extracting information from the AI prediction without assuming it is an unbiased proxy for the outcome.
-PPI, by contrast, treats the AI prediction as a surrogate label, which introduces systematic error when the AI underpredicts purchases (30\% vs.\ 44\%).
+Both GAI and PPI receive the same covariate vector $\Xvec = (1, \text{price})^\top$ and the same binary AI prediction $z$.
+Yet GAI substantially outperforms PPI-based methods because it models the conditional expectation $\gvec(\Xvec, z) = \E[\yvec \mid \Xvec, z]$, extracting information from the AI prediction without assuming it is a noisy proxy for the outcome.
 In Online Appendix~\ref{apdx: pricing_hdim}, we show that GAI's advantages extend further when $z \in \mathbb{R}^{115}$ includes persona and demographic features.
 Online Appendix~\ref{apdx: pricing_scalar_z} provides a robustness check confirming that GAI still outperforms benchmarks even when the AI representation does not provide extra information beyond the covariates.